RojJuan/dotfiles/README.md

 ## NixOS

 As i have switched to NixOS, there is now an availible config for use.

-As this config if pretty new and does not even use Home manager, it will be updated frequently.
+Make sure to keep an eye on this config, it will be updated frequently.